andresbasilea/Sysyphus/content/Data Engineering/Docker and Kubernetes/Kubernetes.md

 > [!abstract] Kubernetes
 > Also known as K8s, Kubernetes is an open source platform for automating deployment, scaling and management of containerized applications.
 It groups containers that make up an application into logical units for easy management and discovery

+Containers are a good way to bundle and run applications.
+In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
+If a container goes down, another one needs to start.
+This behavior should be handled by a system automatically, and here is were Kubernetes comes into play.

 ### Some of the Kubernetes Features
 - Automated rollaouts and rollbacks: The principle behind Kubernetes is defining a desired state for the deployed containers, and Kubernetes will always try to keep that desired state.
 - Service discovery and load balancing: If traffic to a container is high, Kubernetes is able to load balance and distribute the network traffic so that the deployment is stable.